-For those food and beverage products that are certified halal, the halal logo of a BPJPHrecognized foreign Halal Certification Body (HCB) may be used on the labeling for compliance.
-Currently, four U.S. HCBs have applied for BPJPH recognition and are waiting on approval, namely (in alphabetical order): the American Halal Foundation, Halal Transaction Omaha, Islamic Food and Nutrition Council of America (IFANCA), and Islamic Services of America.
-Although their BPJPH approvals are all still pending, Post has not heard of any of these HCBs having issues with their halal certificates being accepted by Indonesia using recognition from Indonesia's former halal authority, the Indonesian Council of Ulama (MUI).
-However, by October 17, 2024 these HCBs must be approved by BPJPH to continue issuing halal certificates that are valid in Indonesia.
+For food and beverage products that are certified halal, the halal logo of a BPJPH-recognized foreign Halal Certification Body (HCB) may be used on the labeling for compliance.
+Currently, five U.S. HCBs have applied for BPJPH recognition and are waiting approval, namely (in alphabetical order): the American Halal Foundation, Halal Transaction Omaha, Islamic Food and Nutrition Council of America (IFANCA), Islamic Services of America, and the Islamic Society of Washington Area Halal Certification Department (ISWAHDC).
+By October 17, 2024 these HCBs must be approved by BPJPH to issue halal certificates that are valid in Indonesia.